Key takeaways

 Conversational anomaly resolution

-Systems will explain exceptions and ask clarifying questions, closing loops faster.
+Systems will explain exceptions and ask clarifying questions.
+This closes loops faster than flagging entries and waiting for manual review.

 Multilingual prompt engineering